 To be a part of our proud legacy and to help us continue our work, join us here

 The International Attachment Network (IAN) is an educational charity supported by membership fees, event sales, training fees, public donations and The Lady Balloch Psychotherapy Trust.
 It is led by a Board and an Executive Committee who meet regularly to oversee governance issues, and plan, approve and manage IAN activities and membership in accordance with IAN’s founding aims.
 The Executive Committee is staffed by nominated experienced clinicians, academics, researchers and professionals for whom attachment theory forms a significant part of their work.

 IAN’s global structure consists of official ‘Chapters’.
 In officially applying to IAN UK to become part of the IAN network, the Chapters agree to advance the IAN founding aims and to follow the IAN guiding principles and regulations.

 All International IAN’s are represented on the IAN International Liaison Committee.
 The role of the International Liaison Committee is to share and collaborate as well as coordinate IAN’s international growth and activities.
 If you are interested in establishing an International IAN you can find out more here.

-Membership of any IAN is open to psychologists, psychotherapists, psychoanalysts, psychiatrists, paediatricians, teachers, neuroscientists, social workers, dulas and researchers, who reside anywhere in the world, and for whom the Attachment Theory forms a significant part of their work.
+Membership of any IAN is open to psychologists, psychotherapists, psychoanalysts, counsellors, psychiatrists, paediatricians, teachers, neuroscientists, social workers, dulas and researchers, who reside anywhere in the world, and for whom the Attachment Theory forms a significant part of their work.
 Among psychotherapists we have members who practice psychoanalytic therapy, group-analysis, psychodrama, systemic family therapy, multifamily (or interfamily therapy) and trauma sensitive yoga.
 In special cases, people who do not have a title may be eligible for membership if they are approved by a majority vote of the executive committee or Board of Directors.